JHBaz/ONT_Python_challenge/README.md

 ON_challenge directory contains 3 python files which respond to '.bin' files added to data directory (which is also in ON_challenge dir).

-#How to run the program:
+# How to run the program:
+from terminal run 'event_handler.py'

+# How to run tests
-from terminal run 'python3 event_handler.py' or however python run on native machine.
+from terminal run 'test_image.py'

 add .bin files to data directory.

 X.png will be added in the Images dir.

+Contiguous regions of white pixels will be saved in a .txt file in format [y x]

 #TODO
-- Contiguous function
-- Create a class which randomly generates uniform sized binary images/ arrays to test scalability?
 - is volTRAX multi CPU? many threads, and must be executed on device for portability?
 Connect to network when docked?
 Need to ressearch further.

-Pseudo code:
-- contiguous functionality: thinking this best by creating a cross hair that is looped through the reshaped array.
-Then use np.where() function to get co ordinates... or use pd df to use columns and indicies?
-- Further tests for contiguous function: e.g compare outputs, see if the same?